VisualFP/docs/SA/design_concept/content/poc/options_ui_ghcjs.typ

 But GHCJS has merged only recently @ghcjs-merged, and thus its usage poses some
 challenges:

-- At the time of writing, there are no pre-built binaries available, which means that the complete #ac("GHC") compiler needs to be built manually.
+- No pre-built binaries are available at the time of writing, meaning the complete #ac("GHC") compiler must be built manually.

 - While there is some documentation, it doesn't seem to be very comprehensive.